History Files

 29 BC

-The Bastarnae cross the Haemus and attack a Thracian tribe known as the Dentheletae who are allies of Rome.
+The Bastarnae cross the Haemus in support of the Scordisci in modern north-western Bulgaria.
+They attack a Thracian tribe known as the Dentheletae who are allies of Rome.
 General Marcus Licinius Crassus goes to assist the Dentheletae and the Bastarnae withdraw.
 Crassus follows them and eventually engages them in battle.
 Caught unawares, the Bastarnae are routed and their king is killed in combat with Crassus.
-Thousands of Bastarnae perish in the ensuing slaughter and the Peucini, and Moesia itself, are fully subjugated.
-In general the tribe remains docile under imperial control, until the late third century AD.
+According to Roman writers, thousands of Bastarnae perish in the ensuing slaughter and the Peucini, and Moesia itself, are subjugated.
+In general the tribe remains docile under imperial control until the late third century AD, but thereafter proves to be an enthusiastic participant in every major attack on Roman Dacia and Thrace.

 c.25 BC